satya-das/cib/examples/075-simple-interface-class-and-forwd-compatibility/README.md

-## Simple Interface Class and Backward Compatibility
+## Simple Interface Class and Forward Compatibility

 In example `Simple Interface Class` we have only tackled the cases that is very much expected from a C++ library/program.
-In this example we will see:
- 1. How CIB ensures ABI stability in the case when virtual table of it's interface class is disrupted, and
+In this example we will see how CIB ensures ABI stability in the case when virtual table of it's interface class is disrupted.
- 2. What precaution library must take when invoking new method on interface to ascertain backward compatibility.

 This example is actually next version of previous, `Simple Interface Class`, example.

 Below I am showing the diff of new header with previous one.